Market research analysis – the most commonly used term of the decade.

 - An effective slogan.

-Focusing on a unique selling proposition is extremely vital, as it would represent your product or service before a competitor’s.
+Focusing on a unique selling proposition is vital, representing your product or service before a competitor’s.

 3) Prepare a test-ground for success with market research analysis